Hyperparameter Optimization in Machine Learning: Evolutionary Algorithms

-We described this class of algorithm by the procedure outlined in \texttt{Population-Based-HPO} in Algorithm \ref{alg:pbh}.
-W can think about individuals and generations as draws from $N$ distributions $p_k^j$, where $N$ is the population size.
+We outline this class of methods in Algorithm \ref{alg:pbh}.
+We can think of individuals and generations as draws from $N$ distributions $\{p_k^j\}$, where $N$ is the population size.
+Here, the superscripts $j\in [N]$ index individuals and the subscripts $k\in [T]$ index generations, where $T$ is the number of generations.
 These distributions implement the strategies described above, and evolve at each generation using global information from the current generation.
-For instance, elitism can be represented by setting $p_k^j=\delta_{\lambda_k^j}$ for the best performing configurations, where $\delta$ is a Dirac delta distribution.
-In contrast to random or quasi-random search methods covered in Chapter \ref{ch:ea}, population-based methods keep in general $N$ distinct distributions (rather than a global one) that are updated iteratively (rather than fixed).
+For instance, elitism can be implemented by setting $p_k^j=\delta_{\lambda_k^j}$ for the best performing configurations, where $\delta$ is a Dirac delta distribution.
+In contrast to random or quasi-random search methods covered in Chapter \ref{ch:ea}, population-based methods keep in general $N$ distinct distributions rather than a global one that are updated iteratively rather than fixed.

-Various implementations of ES/GA have been proposed in HPO e.g.\ for tuning hyperparameters of support vector machines~\citep{friedrichs2005evolutionary}, for neural architecture search~\citep{real2019regularized, miikkulainen2024evolving} (see Section~\ref{sec:nas} for a discussion on neural architecture search), parameters of games~\citep{kunanusont2017ntuple} and even entire machine learning algorithms~\citep{real2020automl}.
+Various implementations of ES and GA have been proposed in HPO e.g.\ for tuning hyperparameters of support vector machines~\citep{friedrichs2005evolutionary}, for neural architecture search~\citep{real2019regularized, miikkulainen2024evolving} (see Section~\ref{sec:nas} for a discussion on neural architecture search), parameters of games~\citep{kunanusont2017ntuple} and even entire machine learning algorithms~\citep{real2020automl}.
 In the next sections, we review three particular implementations that have received notable attention.

-\section{Covariance matrix adaptation evolution strategy (CMA-ES)}
+\section{Covariance Matrix Adaptation Evolution Strategy (CMA-ES)}